ahinkel/ahinkel.github.io/projects/DIRAC.md

+## Some Final Notes:

+Please feel free to use and share with attribution.

-NB: html and js are not languages I am all that familiar with.
+NB: html and javascript are not languages I am very experienced with.
 Very open to help cleaning up this search tool.
 Please get in touch.

 ### For comments on the acronym:
 Please see [here.](https://www.youtube.com/watch?v=dQw4w9WgXcQ)